 As parents, you can provide us with insights about the applicant that no one else can.
 Your statement will help us learn more about your child and your family.
 The Parent Statement Form is available to you once you submit the initial application form.

-Parents may schedule a Parent Interview through the calendar link received after submitting the initial Application and Parent Statement.
-IMPORTANT: Prior to the Parent Interview, please spend 20 minutes exploring the CA website.
-Some of your initial questions about our curriculum, community and programs will be answered on the Upper School Admission page.
-This will allow the focus of the Parent Interview to be on your student!
+Parents may schedule a Parent Interview through the calendar link received after submitting the initial Application form.
+Prior to the Parent Interview, please spend 20 minutes exploring the CA website.
+This will allow the focus to be on your student.

 Parent Interviews take place between now and January 31 and last approximately 40 minutes.

-Due to health protocols related to the pandemic, all Parent Interviews are scheduled through Zoom.
+Due to health protocols for the pandemic, all Parent Interviews are scheduled through Zoom.

 For families applying to more than one division (i.e., Lower, Middle and Upper School), one Parent Interview may be scheduled for all applicants; please allow for additional time.